BensonRen/BDIMNNA/README.md

 > Note that since we are benchmarking and comparing the time-performance trade-off of various networks structures,
 > for a single query data point, multiple trails (200) would be run and each trail would get a different inverse
 > solution (except for Tandem model which is deterministic) as depicted in Fig 4 in main paper.
 >
+> The function evaluate.py has multiple options (all documented) and one can use different combination of them to test
+> experiment relevant to the applicaiton.
+>
 ## Results